Application Timeline and Process

-- Sign the teacher recommendation form, have the teacher complete and send it directly to the school by email, fax, or mail.
+- The teacher must complete and send it directly to the school by email, fax, or mail.
 If a parent sends or delivers the form, it will not be accepted.

-- Results of standardized testing (Scores from SAT, CAT, IOWA, STAR, etc.)
+- Results of standardized testing (Scores from SAT, ACT, CAT, IOWA, STAR, SBAC, etc.)

-- Entering 1st - 8th grade students visit the school for a full class day, a student interview, as well as reading, writing, and math assessments to determine placement.
-They must show that they are able to handle a grade-ahead curriculum or should expect to be placed in the grade from which they are transferring.
+- Entering 1st - 8th grade students are assessed in reading, writing, vocabulary, and math to determine placement.
+They must show that they are able to benefit from a grade-ahead curriculum.

 - After the assessment, parents may be invited to interview with the principal.